sjm-practice/ui-component-garden/README.md

 # ui-component-garden

-A meteor application using react, react router and material-ui for practice building various simple ui components.
+A Meteor application using React, React Router and Material-UI for practice building various simple ui components.

 ## Installed Components
 * Meteor